 Those of you who have already stayed at Belle Grove will know that the farmhouse on site is a new build.
 Indeed, many of you watched it being built!
-Assisted by a cluch of stalwart Polish workers, Nick project-managed it all as well as undertaking much of the building work.
+Assisted by a clutch of stalwart Polish workers, Nick project-managed it all as well as undertaking much of the building work.
+The full story is recorded in Jo’s Beyond Dragons: an architectural romance.

-In December 2011, the completed house was declared Overall Winner of The Daily Telegraph Building Awards made in conjunction with Homebuilding & Renovating Magazine.
-It has featured in magazines and on television, including ‘George Clarke’s Amazing Spaces’.
+In 2012 the house was declared Overall Winner of The Daily Telegraph Building Awards in conjunction with Homebuilding & Renovating Magazine.
+It has featured in magazines and on television, including HGTV’s ‘Extraordinary Homes’, Channel 4’s ‘George Clarke’s Amazing Spaces’ and, most recently, Quest’s ‘Salvage Hunters’.
+It has also been used for filming and photo shoots.

 Very occasionally, we are able to provide B & B in the house as an ‘overflow’ facility for visitors to guests booked into Belle Grove.
 Enquiries by email only.